The Case for

-Since the 2008 Higher Education Act placed a federal ban on a student-level data system, students and taxpayers have been left in the dark about how colleges are performing in their missions to deliver a quality education and a return on investment.
-That needs to change.
+Students and taxpayers have been left in the dark about how colleges are performing in their missions to deliver quality education and that needs to change.

 We need better data in our higher education system.